 The capital city of modern day Serbia is a city that is often overlooked due to its lack of well established tourist sights and its wretched recent history.
-Don’t be fooled tough, Belgrade (Beograd in Serbian) has evolved into one of Europe’s most hailed party destinations which has fostered its rise in popularity among travellers and contributed to the continuous growth of its tourism industry.
+Don’t be fooled though, Belgrade (Beograd in Serbian) has evolved into one of Europe’s most hailed party destinations which has fostered its rise in popularity among travellers and contributed to the continuous growth of its tourism industry.

 History and overview: